rear/rear.github.com/documentation/installation.md

 As rear is written in bash you need bash as a bare minimum.
 Other requirements are:

     mkisofs (or genisoimage)
-    syslinux (for i386 based systems)
+    mingetty (rear is depending on it in recovery mode) syslinux (for i386 based systems)
     nfs-utils (when using NFS to store the archives) cifs-utils (when using SMB to store the archives)

 ### Install rear package
-A RPM package of rear can be install as follows:
+A RPM package of rear can be installed as follows (on Redhat, Suse clones):

     rpm -ivh rear-1.14-1.git201211211655.fc17.noarch.rpm

+A Deb package of rear can be installed as follows:

+    dpkg -i rear*.deb

+On Debian (Ubuntu) use the following command to install missing dependencies:

+    apt-get -f install